Charles F. Tupper: Career

+Personal life

+In 1878, he married Carrie E. Landon of Vermont.
+Their children were Arthur W., Albert R., Charles F. Jr., Edmund, and Arleen L.

 Tupper was a member of the Improved Order of Red Men, the Freemasons, the Knights of Pythias, the Binghamton Club, and the Young Men's Christian Association.
 He was a captain of the volunteer firemen for thirty years.
 He attended the Congregational Church.
-In 1878, he married Carrie E. Landon of Vermont.
-Their children were Arthur W., Albert R., Charles F. Jr., Edmund, and Arleen L.

 Tupper died at the Binghamton City Hospital following a second operation for prostatic trouble on December 14, 1929.
 His funeral at the First Congregational Church was officiated by its pastor Rev. Carl A. Kallgren.
 He was buried in Spring Forest Cemetery.